Skip to main content

 Rund um den Tegeler See

-Along the banks of rivers and lakes, but sometimes also in the middle of the city, the many faces of Berlin are particularly picturesque.
-Join us on a short round trip to discover oases that will make you forget the noisy hustle and bustle of the pulsating big city for a while - from idyllic, overgrown islands, restaurants on the waterfront and historic sites to the best riverside promenades for a peaceful stroll.
-Enjoy the sunny autumn days in Berlin!
+Along the banks of rivers and lakes, and sometimes even right in the heart of the city, Berlin’s many faces look particularly picturesque on these sunny spring days.
+Join us on a short tour to discover oases that will let you forget the hustle and bustle of the vibrant city for a while – from idyllic, overgrown islands, waterside restaurants and historic sites to the best riverside promenades for a leisurely stroll!

 Where: Spandauer Damm 10–22, Charlottenburg